tschoffelen/tschoffelen/content/macaw/index.md

 - **In-browser preview tool** to help you view what your emails will look like while editing them, in real-time.
 - **Command-line utility** that automates the process of setting up the email templates structure in your project.

-I'm very excited for people to see this, and look forward to extending it in the coming months with additional functionality.
+I'm excited for people to see this, and look forward to extending it in the coming months with additional functionality.

 <a class="button" rel="noopener noreferrer" href="https://github.com/macaw-email/macaw" target="_blank">View on Github</a>